 You hear the screams of the villager as they plead for mercy from the demon that slowly approaches them.
 Drool and spittle dribbles out of the demon’s mouth and it speaks nothing but gibberish as it approaches.
 You rush towards it, weapons drawn, but in a matter of seconds the maw demon has devoured the person and launches towards you, its toothy maw ready to bite a chunk of flesh from your bones.

-The past few D&D Monster Mondays have been very Monster Manual heavy so I opted to pick something from Volo’s Guide to Monsters (this is an affiliate link which gives the site a small kickback at no cost to you).
+The past few D&D Monster Mondays have been very Monster Manual heavy so I opted to pick something from Volo’s Guide to Monsters.
 You can find the maw demon on pg 137 of VGtM.

 Being a CR 1 creature means that the maw demon the lowest CR creature we’ve looked at to date.
 While it doesn’t have a ton of lore behind it, the bits it has are interesting and tie it in well with some of my other favorite low CR creatures, gnolls.